Massive Attack to record anniversary album on genetic code

 Genres: Popular Song, Trip hop

-Massive Attack is known for their innovative approach to producing and promoting music, and even their modern classic 'Mezzanine' was the first album available for free streaming.
+Massive Attack is known for their innovative approach to producing and promoting music, and even their modern classic Mezzanine was the first album available for free streaming.

-Now famous for their creative collaborations, they took their first massive step towards musical diversity with 'Mezzanine' by using modern mixing technology and sampled pieces from different music genres.
+Now famous for their creative collaborations, they took their first massive step towards musical diversity with Mezzanine by using modern mixing technology and sampled pieces from different music genres.

-Cocteau Twins’ Elizabeth Fraser helped Massive Attack compose their hit single 'Teardrop' which was famously used as the opening theme of the American medical drama series House:
+Cocteau Twins’ Elizabeth Fraser helped Massive Attack compose their hit single Teardrop which was famously used as the opening theme of the American medical drama series House:

-The band's proccess according to Neil Davidge:
+The band's process according to Neil Davidge:

 "We usually start with a few basic ideas — perhaps some rhythm patterns or a keyboard part or a bit of guitar — then we build on that melodically and sonically until we have created something we're all happy with.
 Take Mezzanine, for example; with that album we were literally re-writing songs while we were mixing it."

-This year, marking the 20th anniversary of the release, Massive Attack announced the new edition of the album: 'Mezzanine' is to be translated into genetic code and stored in DNA strands placed in tiny glass beads.
+This year, marking the 20th anniversary of the release, Massive Attack announced the new edition of the album: Mezzanine is to be translated into genetic code and stored in DNA strands placed in tiny glass beads.